jasmith86/decibinary/README.md

   	 0 steps: []
 ```

+You can also run the benchmarks in decibinary_test.go by running `go test -bench=.`.

 ## Examples
 * `123` would return `[111 11 1]`
 * `91` would return `[11 10 10 10 10 10 10 10 10]`